AusDTO/dta-website/_posts/2018-10-18-digital-identity-explained.md

 The first digital identity provider for government is known as myGovID.

-MyGovID is a simple and safe digital identity solution that will make it possible to prove who you are online.
+myGovID is a simple and safe digital identity solution that will make it possible to prove who you are online.
 This means more services can be accessed without needing to visit a government shopfront.

 This will also replace the multiple logins people have for different government agencies and services.
 Having a secure digital identity will make getting things done with government easier and faster.